 Despite measuring a relatively sleek 60 inches wide, 36 inches high, and 18 inches deep, the dresser holds a lot.
 I packed five of the drawers to the brim with clothes and reserved the upper right drawer for hair tools, skincare products, and other miscellaneous items that don't look good on display.

-Most importantly, I see myself using this dresser for years to come, whether I live in a small rental room in Brooklyn or a spacious home of my own.
+Most importantly, I see myself using this dresser for years to come, whether I live in a small rented room in Brooklyn or a spacious home of my own.
 While again, I don't necessarily consider the below price tag budget-friendly, I view this piece as a long-term investment.

 Accumulate Decorative Knickknacks Over Time